 also : the capacity for this”

-In that sense, your ability to contemplate their struggle as if it were your own helps you relate, which means you’ve understood them better than a non-empathic, emotional robot would.
+In that sense, your ability to contemplate their struggle as if it were your own helps you relate.
+You’ve understood them better than a non-empathic, emotional robot would.
 This emotional robot is someone who doesn’t understand their feelings so they push them to the side or bury them.
-That person might be a controlled person on the outside in the right situations, but they tend to be toxic in the wrong situations.
+That person might be a controlled person in the right situations, yet they might be a source of toxicity at work.

-When you use empathy to relate with an employee or direct report, you’re saying they matter.
+When you embrace empathy to relate with an employee or colleague, you’re saying they matter.

 Their experience and feelings while different are just as valuable as yours.
 And that frees them to also feel heard - even trusted and valued.
 And isn’t that what we all want to sense at work?